Mon Apr 4,11:39 AM ET |

 NEW ORLEANS - Thousands of oil and natural gas platforms in the Gulf of Mexico could be converted into deep-sea fish farms raising red snapper, mahi mahi, yellow fin tuna and flounder, under a plan backed by the Bush administration.

 After reading this off the wire, I started wondering if this could work on the proposed offshore wind turbines that are planned for the local waters off of Nantucket and Martha's Vineyard.
-The Cape Wind Project is the first offshore wind park in the United States.
-It will be built on Horseshoe Shoal, five miles off the Cape Cod shore in Massachusetts.
-The wind park will consist of 130 wind turbines.
+The Cape Wind Project is the

 I propose that the turbines could be used as platforms for offshore aquaculture farms.
 I will try and contact Cape Wind sponsors to see if this has been considered and blog my findings. best wishes,